Ai Accountant

 • Segregate ITC on hold versus available credits.

-• Automate alerts for invoices nearing the 180-day threshold.
+• Automate alerts for invoices nearing the 180-day threshold (set triggers at day 150).

 • Integrate AP ageing with ITC tracking and approvals.